dotnet/EntityFramework.Docs/entity-framework/core/modeling/generated-properties.md

 ## Value Generation Patterns

-There are three value generation patterns that can be used for properties.
+There are three value generation patterns that can be used for properties:
+* No value generation
+* Value generated on add
+* Value generated on add or update

 ### No value generation